byui-cse/cse450-course/source/module-01/exploration-04.md

 ## Assignment

-A [political think tank](https://en.wikipedia.org/wiki/Think_tank) is preparing a public relations campain on a variety of policy issues.
+A [political think tank](https://en.wikipedia.org/wiki/Think_tank) is preparing a public relations campaign on a variety of policy issues.

 In order to understand how they should best allocate their time, they've asked you to calculate some probabilities based on prior Congressional voting history.

+### Notes about the data

+Each column in the dataset other than `class` records how a congressional representative voted on a particular piece of legislation.
+These votes are coded as:

+* Y - Voted yea (in favor of passage)
+* N - Voted nay (against passage)
+* ? - Abstained

+To find more information on a particular piece of legislation, try googling for `1984 congress <column name>`, such as:

+   1984 congress mx-missile

+Which brings up [this New York Times article](https://www.nytimes.com/1984/05/15/us/issue-and-debate-mx-missile-faces-another-test-in-congress.html) as the first result.
+Though, the most relevant result may not always be the first one listed.

 Click on the `Open In Colab` button below to open a Google Colab notebook with the template for this assignment.
 Once you've completed the assignment, upload the notebook to a Github Gist, then paste the URL to the gist into the assignment submission form on Canvas.